82Flex/WEIPDCRM/README.md

 2. Nginx: Move /readme.files/dcrm_nginx.conf to Nginx's config directionary, then include it in your website's config.<br />
     Apache: Rename /readme.files/dcrm_apache.htaccess to $wwwroot/.htaccess;<br />
 3. Restart Nginx;<br />
+4. Open http://{YOUR_REPO_URL}/init to create MYSQL tables.<br />
-4. Open http://{YOUR_REPO_URL}/manage and change your password.<br />
+5. Then login as root (password: root) at http://{YOUR_REPO_URL}/manage and change your password.<br />
-5. Fill in blanks in http://{YOUR_REPO_URL}/manage/settings.php and http://{YOUR_REPO_URL}/manage/release.php<br />
+6. Fill in blanks in http://{YOUR_REPO_URL}/manage/settings.php and http://{YOUR_REPO_URL}/manage/release.php<br />
-6. Upload a package then import it or replace an old version, then you can edit its information (such as Identifier, Author, Name, Depends, etc.).<br />
+7. Upload a package then import it or replace an old version, then you can edit its information (such as Identifier, Author, Name, Depends, etc.).<br />
-7. Edit the information of packages freely, click the title of each column and it will be autofilled.
+8. Edit the information of packages freely, click the title of each column and it will be autofilled.
 WEIPDCRM has a well organized depiction page, and you can add screenshots by clicking the title of a package.<br />
-8. Click "Show this package" or "Hide this package" to make a package visible or not.<br />
+9. Click "Show this package" or "Hide this package" to make a package visible or not.<br />
-9. When all is ready, click the "Build" button at the right-top.<br />
+10. When all is ready, click the "Build" button at the right-top.<br />
-10. Add your repo in Cydia.<br />
+11. Add your repo in Cydia.<br />

 This program is re-designed from tibounise's "DCRM", and I add almost 95% functions for a wonderful repo.<br />